jboero/hashicorpcopr/README.md

 yum copr enable boeroboy/hashicorp yum install vault
 ```
 Note that as Hashicorp uses arch "amd64" instead of EL standard "x86_64" we can't use the standard ${\_arch} reference to build all architectures automatically.
-Only x86_64 is supported currently.
+I had to do a workaround with conversions from Hashicorp arch naming to EL naming.

 Detailed build state can be found here: https://copr.fedorainfracloud.org/coprs/boeroboy/hashicorp/monitor/detailed